zioCristia/esp-energy-monitor-v1/README.md

 * [Pcb](#pcb)

 # General info
-This is an extreamily simple power monitor that I build for my house.
-It has two ct-sensors which controls the current of solar panels production and house consumption.
+This is an extremely simple power monitor that I built for my house.
+It has two ct-sensors which control the current of solar panels production and house consumption.
 These sensors are controlled by an esp32 board for the connectivity with wi-fi to home assistant thanks to Esphome software.
-The board is powered with a 220v ac directel so no external transformer is needed.
+The board is powered with a 220v ac, so no external transformer is needed.

-I have also add a 16x2 lcd so that to have an immediate output in my electrical service panel.
+I have also added a 16x2 lcd so that to have an immediate output in my electrical service panel.

 You could use this board also if you want to use just on ct-sensor and maybe add it later on.
 The total cost for a board with two ct sensors (included) is around 20/25€.

-In the future I'm planning to add one other ct-sensor for conditioning power consuption and also to add an irrigation system for my garden as the current irrigation system controller is near the service panel.
+In the future I'm planning to add one other ct-sensor for conditioning power consumption and to add an irrigation system for my garden as the current irrigation system controller is near the service panel.

 ![alt text](/images/pcb-installed.png)

 # Hardware
-The module is composed by:
+The module is composed of:
 * esp32
 * sct 013 030 30A/1V as ct sensor, x2
 * 16x2 lcd display with i2c interface